Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

       in this city.

-      We began as a discussion on the wall of the Jakarta Moms Support Group in December 2017 and have quickly evolved into a lively facebook community (www.facebook.com/groups/GGJakarta) of over 1400 people (Indonesians and expats) dedicated to greener living.
+      <br />We began as a discussion on the wall of the Jakarta Moms Support
+      Group in December 2017 and have quickly evolved into a lively facebook community (www.facebook.com/groups/GGJakarta) of over 1400 people
+      (Indonesians and expats) dedicated to greener living.

-      There is also an active WhatsApp group open to anyone who wants to be more involved in planning or running projects.
+      <br />There is also an active WhatsApp group open to anyone who wants to
+      be more involved in planning or running projects.
     question: Q1.
 What is Going Green in Jakarta?
   - answer: >-
       Creating a longer term strategy and structure takes time.
 Since we’re so